 Please keep in mind that this race is organized by directors with full-time jobs and their own races to train for.
 We promise to do our best to provide all runners with a great racing experience.
 All the while we will remember to have fun as we have been known for not taking ourselves too seriously.

 The race is available as a 2- or 3-person relay.
 Since relay teams sign up as a group, and not individually, this option gives you more flexibility in case you cannot find a third team member, or if one person has to drop out before the race.
 We will NOT have a separate 2-person relay team division, however.
+We ask that you exchange at the designated relay exchange zones, but we also won't be policing this.
+Our biggest goal is that runners safely make it to the finish line and we are aware that may mean race day changes.

 Approximate mileage per relay leg: